seacunilever/bipode-nextflow/docs/usage.md

 ## Running the pipeline

 Before running the pipeline with your own data, it's recommended to test your setup using the provided test profile.
-For comprehensive information about testing the pipeline, see the [testing documentation](testing.md).
+For comprehensive information about testing the pipeline, see the [test guide](test_guide.md).

 The typical command for running the pipeline is as follows: